- 1 The magic of AI in a content-driven world. Using artificial intelligence to create content faster.

 Computational creativity – conjure up edits at phenomenal speed.

 Deep Cutout.
-Save money on photo shoots by repurposing existing images and hyper-personalizing them.
+Save money on photo shoots by re-purposing existing images and hyper-personalising them.
 Your designers can automatically remove an image's background and replace it with one that fits your brand guidelines – such as a white background for all web images.
-Or soon, they'll be able to mask out an area such as a highway, and in just a few clicks, see what it looks like with a river, neighborhood, or other background – completely reinventing the photo in seconds.
+Or soon, they'll be able to mask out an area such as a highway and in just a few clicks, see what it looks like with a river, neighborhood or other background – completely re-inventing the photo in seconds.

 Auto Crop.
 Time spent cropping and sizing images for different aspect ratios eats into valuable design cycles.
 But now you can automate this process by training the auto-crop model to crop images in adherence to your brand guidelines.
 For example, a shoe manufacturer may have guidelines that require only the shoe be shown, so they can automatically have all photos cropped accordingly.

 Image Quality.
 You can train the API on image aesthetics so it automatically selects the best image and rejects anything that is below a certain standard.
-Quality validations can be based on exposure, focus, color balance, depth of field, and more.
+Quality validations can be based on exposure, focus, colour balance, depth of field and more.
 This saves valuable time by automatically eliminating lower-quality images.

 Suppose you're a company that creates marketing campaigns across several countries.
-This type of custom workflow eliminates the tedious, manual work involved in creating all of the different assets, and it allows you to scale your campaigns to as many countries as you need.
-When your designer uploads a file to Adobe Creative Cloud, a custom workflow kicks off a series of Adobe Sensei Content AI Services that expedites the entire process from tagging, to cropping, to delivery of your production-ready asset to Adobe Experience Manager.
+This type of customised workflow eliminates the tedious, manual work involved in creating all of the different assets and it allows you to scale your campaigns to as many countries as you need.
+When your designer uploads a file to Adobe Creative Cloud, a customised workflow kicks off a series of Adobe Sensei Content AI Services that expedites the entire process from tagging, to cropping, to delivery of your production-ready asset to Adobe Experience Manager.
 All of this happens in a matter of hours instead of days.